Meet the Maples: Facts About Brown Maple

 Amish Savannah Hall Tree Bench

-The Amish Savannah Hall Tree Bench shows how brown maple wood shows off a painted finish with ease.
+The Amish McCord Hall Tree Bench shows how brown maple wood shows off a painted finish with ease.

 The Beauty of Maple Wood Furniture